intellifi-nl/push-doc/mqtt_topics.md

 An event string may contain extra slashes.
 These allow you to make more specific subscriptions.

-You can assume that the payload of MQTT messages is an utf8 encoded string with a JSON message.
+You can assume that the payload of MQTT messages is an UTF-8 encoded JSON message.
 It's specified if this is different.

+TODO: Can we always include a timestamp in the payload?
+In exactly the same way?
+Would be very handy for saving events into the database.
+How should we do this with pb events?
+You could also save the receive time into the database.

 Resources
 =========